-As a Sacramental Rite of the Episcopal Church, at least one of the members of the marriage couple must be baptized.
+As a Sacramental Rite of the Episcopal Church, at least one of the members of the couple to be married must be baptized.
 Premarital classes with the parish clergy or their designee are required.
-If you would like more information about marriage with St. Stephen’s Church, contact the Rev. Tom Cook.

 Burial of the Dead, Memorial Services, and the Celebration of Life

 The clergy, staff, and members of our Care Ministries of St. Stephen’s Church offer love and support to individuals and families during and after the time of the death of a loved one.
 Our care includes providing for the rites and ministries of the church that commend our loved ones to God’s never-failing care: Burial, Memorial Services, and graveside services of Committal.